craftcms/docs/docs/5.x/upgrade.md

 ## Preparing for the Upgrade

-Let’s take a moment to audit the current state of your site, and make sure:
+Let’s take a moment to audit and prepare your project.

-- your **live site** is running the [latest version](repo:craftcms/cms/releases) of Craft 4'
+- Your **live site** must be running the [latest version](repo:craftcms/cms/releases) of Craft 4;
-- you have the most recent Craft 4-compatible version of all plugins installed, and you’ve verified that Craft 5-compatible versions are available;
+- The most recent Craft 4-compatible versions of all plugins are installed, and Craft 5-compatible versions are available;
-- there are no [deprecation warnings](https://craftcms.com/knowledge-base/preparing-for-craft-5#fix-deprecation-warnings) to be fixed;
+- Your project is free of [deprecation warnings](https://craftcms.com/knowledge-base/preparing-for-craft-5#fix-deprecation-warnings) after thorough testing on the latest version of Craft 4;
-- all your environments meet Craft 5’s [minimum requirements](requirements.md);
+- All your environments meet Craft 5’s [minimum requirements](requirements.md) (the latest version of Craft 4 supports all the same );
-- you’ve reviewed the changes in Craft 5 further down this page and understand what work may lie ahead, post-upgrade;
+- You’ve reviewed the breaking changes in Craft 5 further down this page and understand that additional work and testing may lie ahead, post-upgrade;

-Once you’ve completed everything above, you’re ready to start the upgrade process.
+Once you’ve completed everything above, you’re ready to start the upgrade process!

 ::: tip
 If your project uses custom plugins or modules, we have an additional [extension upgrade guide](extend/updating-plugins.md).